-Anzac Day is a national day of remembrance in Australia and New Zealand to commemorate Australians and New Zealanders service people who have served their county in any way.
+Anzac Day is a national day of remembrance in Australia and New Zealand to commemorate Australians and New Zealanders service people who have served their country.

-Dawn Services are held in every town across the country with the biggest one is in Martin Place.
-If you get the opportunity to attend I highly recommend it.
+Dawn Services are held in every town across the country, with the biggest one being in Martin Place.
+If you get the opportunity to attend, I highly recommend it.

-The service is followed by breakfast and a parade through the city streets.
-Once the official ceremony is complete everyone hit the pub to try their luck at Two-Up.
+Breakfast and a parade through the city streets follow the service.
+Once the official ceremony is complete, everyone hit the pub to try their luck at Two-Up.